 Researchers such as Gibbons and Border (2010) discussed barriers prospective first-generation college students faced and noted these barriers can adversely affect academic career choice, aspirations, goals, and academic development.
 The findings covered within this review indicate the importance of SCCT in explaining and understanding factors that career choice, work satisfaction, self-efficacy, outcomes expectation in the academic and work domain.
 The SCCT presents that one’s interests, choices, and performance are impacted by each other directly or directly or both, through contextual factors throughout the entire academic development (Lent et al., 2000).
 A such, considering the barriers and issues that first generation college students face including poorer academic preparation, the lack of family support, less awareness of college funding or opportunities, culture shock.
 Low self esteem and time management skills, which can adversely affect educational and career development, further research needs to be done to fill the gap and create awareness and solutions to the problems facing first generation students.
 Studies can examine current university programs, their effectiveness and ways to improve it to optimize the success of first-generation students.

-Using the SCCT model helping professional can may encourage students to explore new ideas to combat these challengers and better means to prepare for both academic and career development (Gibbons, Rhinehart & Hardin 2019).
+Using the SCCT model helping professional can may encourage students to explore new ideas to examine these challengers and better means to prepare for both academic and career development (Gibbons, Rhinehart & Hardin 2019).
 Furthermore, students support programs can be evaluated to see where it needs improvements to ensure that first generation students access programs to make college adjustments easier.

 References